 As the years go by there is the growing realisation that you may be the sole custodian of certain memories and a particular experience of history.
 While the communities in The Village and in Greenfaulds Crescent were less affected by the New Town, just about everything else was swept away.
 It wasn’t just the mounds of earth that were gouged from the ground and dumped elsewhere.
-People and a shared history going back hundreds of years was also fractured and broken.
+People and a shared history going back hundreds of years were also fractured and broken.
 Farms, farming people, weavers, railway workers, men with jobs in the city and fire-clay workers and the settled community they knew, largely vanished.
 Perhaps you’d like to help me recapture those shared memories of the life and times of Our Cumbernauld?

 I’m Iain Fairweather and I grew up at Tannoch Farm, now Tannoch Stables, and attended Southern District Primary.
 I have vague memories of the Coronation on TV, Sunday School and Christmas Parties in the Southern District Hall and School Trips.
 My aunt and uncle were the Bell’s at the shop.
 Palacerigg was a large farm and not the country park it is now.